svewap/nnhelpers/Documentation/Helpers/Classes/video.rst

 \\nn\\t3::Video()->getExternalType(``$url = NULL``);
 """""""""""""""""""""""""""""""""""""""""""""""

-Returns info üabout the streaming platform and code to embed a video
+Returns an array with info about the streaming platform and code to embed a video

 .. code-block:: php